Category:

 An abandoned factory in

 Forst, the small town on the Neisse, was once a proud textile metropolis.
 In 1895, almost 200 factories produced fabrics here, and in 1920 every fifth person in Germany wore a suit made from Forster cloth.
-During 1844 the first steam engine was installed in this town.
-This can be seen as the beginning of the industrial rise, meanwhile countless cloth factories and suppliers settled on the banks of the Neisse.
+In 1844, the town of Forst installed its first steam engine, marking the commencement of the industrial era.
+Simultaneously, numerous cloth factories and suppliers established themselves along the banks of the Neisse River

 Adolf Noack and Hermann Bergami

-In 1899 industrialist Hermann Bergami also built a textile factory on the same site.
-That didn’t stop Noack from expanding, and a new factory was built in 1925.
-At the end of the 1930s, around 400 thousand pieces of cloth were being produced on 190 looms each year.
+In 1899, industrialist Hermann Bergami constructed a textile factory on the same site.
+However, this did not deter Noack from expanding, and they erected a new factory in 1925.
+By the end of the 1930s, approximately 400 thousand pieces of cloth were being manufactured on 190 looms annually¹.

 DDR